datawhores/empuploader/README.md

 --input
 > - Change the Name of the json that is generated

+--cover
+> - Provide the full path to the cover image
+> - if selected then this image we replace any gif that would have been created

 --template
 > -use optional template system, read below for full instructions